Why Is Laser Tattoo Removal So Effective?

 How Many Treatments Are Needed for Tattoo Removal?

-There are several factors that influence how many sessions are needed to adequately remove a tattoo.
+There are several factors that influence how many sessions are needed for tattoo removal.
 These include:

 - Where the tattoo is located